Gilbert Tang M.D.

 Dr. Tang received his bachelor's degree at Harvard University and MD at the University of Toronto, where he completed his residency in cardiac surgery as the Chief Resident at the Toronto General Hospital.
 Then he pursued an advanced fellowship at Mount Sinai Medical Center in New York focusing on complex mitral valve repair and transcatheter aortic valve replacement (TAVR) .

 Dr. Tang also underwent special training in TAVR at the Leipzig Heart Center in Germany and the University of Pennsylvania.
-His clinical interests include surgical and catheter management of aortic and valvular heart disease.
+His clinical interests include surgical and catheter management of aortic and valvular heart disease, including TAVR, transcatheter mitral valve repair/replacement (TMVR, MitraClip) and thoracic endovascular aortic repair (TEVAR).
 Dr. Tang is a Diplomat and Fellow of the Royal College of Physicians and Surgeons of Canada.

 During residency Dr. Tang obtained his Master of Science in tissue engineering at the University of Toronto and MBA at Harvard Business School.
 He has received numerous awards in research, education and leadership, presented at national and international meetings and published many articles and book chapters on valve surgery and stem cell therapy.
-He serves as a guest reviewer in several top peer-reviewed cardiovascular medical journals and as a physician consultant for medical device companies.
+He serves as a guest reviewer in several top peer-reviewed cardiovascular medical journals.
+As a physician proctor and consultant for medical device companies, Dr. Tang trains physicians and heart teams from around the world on the latest minimally invasive and transcatheter procedures to treat heart valve and aortic disease.

 Since joining Westchester, Dr. Tang, through the support of the hospital and the Heart and Vascular program physicians and staff, has played a pivotal role in launching the Transcatheter Heart Program.
-The first TAVR procedure was performed here on February 7, 2013, and thus far the program has excellent outcomes, marking one of the most successful TAVR program launches in the New York City and Hudson Valley region and the country.
+The first TAVR procedure was performed on February 7, 2013, and the program has already had over 250 cases performed with excellent outcomes, marking one of the most successful program launches in New York City, Hudson Valley region and the country.
+Now, TAVR can be done routinely at Westchester with only local anesthesia and IV sedation, further improving patient outcomes and recovery.

 - Tang G, Shah A, Cohen M, et al. “Preoperative identification of aortic root calcium landmark on 3D CT image on M2S imaging software optimizes valve deployment in TAVI”, PCR London Valves Annual Meeting, 2013.